Eynsham railway station: Armed robbery

 In the early hours of Monday 5 December 1927 two armed and masked thieves, Frederick Browne and William Kennedy, held up the station.
-Browne had formerly lived in Eynsham and was on the run from the police after having shot dead a policeman, PC Gutteridge, in Essex in September 1927; Kennedy was also wanted, as Browne's accomplice.
+Browne had formerly lived in Eynsham and was on the run from the police after having shot dead a policeman, PC George Gutteridge, in Essex in September 1927; Kennedy was also wanted, as Browne's accomplice.
 Browne drove along the line from near South Leigh to Eynsham.
 There a porter, Frederick Castle, arrived by motorcycle, discovered the thieves and challenged them.
 They held Castle at gunpoint and tied him to a chair in the stationmaster's office.
 Castle had no key to the safe so Browne and Kennedy tried unsuccessfully to detach it from the floor.
 They moved Castle from the stationmaster's office to the building housing the ground frame, then escaped with tobacco and the stationmaster's typewriter.
 Both were arrested the following January and, after trial at the Old Bailey, were hanged in May 1928 for the murder of PC Gutteridge.